ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 --- abstract

 This document defines an extension to UDP Proxying over HTTP that adds specific optimizations for proxied QUIC connections.
-The extension allows a proxy to reuse UDP 4-tuples for multiple connections.
-It also defines a mode of proxying in which QUIC short header packets can be forwarded rather than being re-encapsulated and re-encrypted.
+This extension allows a proxy to reuse UDP 4-tuples for multiple connections.
+It also defines a mode of proxying in which QUIC short header packets can be forwarded using an HTTP/3 proxy rather than being re-encapsulated and re-encrypted.

 --- middle